ufukhawk/safe_device/README.md

 // }
 ```

 # Note:

 #### Mock location detection

-* **Android** - Location permission needs to be granted in app in order to detect mock location
+* **Android** - Location permission is required to detect mock location.
+The check can be disabled at runtime via config.
-  properly
-* **iOS** - For now we are checking if device is Jail Broken or if it's not real device.
-There is no
-  strong detection of mock location in iOS *(Open the PR if you have better way for mock location
-  detection in iOS)*

 ### DevelopmentMode